Holly Beckham

 I'm splitting today's running as I have less time today.
 This morning I did the literal school run 1.05km.
 I will do more this evening.

-Today me and Lily are taking another trip to GOSH.
+Today me and my little girl are taking another trip to GOSH.
 We are just about to start our journey by car, train and foot.
 It usually takes 2.5 hours to get there from leaving the house and arriving on the correct ward, anywhere from 1-4 hours in hospital and another 2.5 hours home.
-Lily is always a superstar, we enjoy cow spotting on the train and pressing about 15 lift buttons 😅
+Our little girl is always a superstar, we enjoy cow spotting on the train and pressing about 15 lift buttons 😅

 Day 4 - 4th September 2025